radicalembodiment3/radicalembodiment3.github.io/info.md

 To find the rooms:

 **Wednesday / Saturday workshops : DIAS Seminar Room**
-- Get off the tram at the Campus Odense stop (the main entrance to the campus)
+- Get off the tram at the Campus Odense stop (at the main entrance to the campus)
 - Enter the main entrance and go up the stairs
 - Walk along the main hallway (Gydehutten) until you get to Krogene
 - Turn right at Krogene and walk straight all the way to the end